YemsAla/FemHealthTogether/README.md

 ## Product Vision

-Meno-together aims to bridge the current gap in understanding and support for women going through menopause by providing comprehensive information and resources for partners & other surrounding groups, such as colleagues and friends.
+Meno-Together aims to bridge the current gap in understanding and support for people going through menopause by providing comprehensive information and resources for partners & other surrounding groups, such as colleagues and friends.
 The platform will serve as a one-stop destination for education, empathy and practical tips to help loved ones navigate this significant life transition together.

 ## Features (MVP)

 1. Interactive Body Diagram

-   - Users will be greeted with an interactive diagram of a woman's body, highlighting different areas affected by menopause
+   - Users will be greeted with an interactive diagram of a female body, highlighting different areas affected by menopause
    - Clicking on specific body parts will reveal information about the associated symptoms, how common they are and possibly the stage of menopause

-- A body diagram and symptoms page per persona (woman/partner/colleague/friend)
+- A body diagram and symptoms page per persona (you/partner/friends&family/colleague)

 2. Symptom Details

    - Each clickable area should provide detailed information about the symptom including its prevalence, the stage of menopause it commonly occurs in and its impact on the body.
-   - Brief descriptions tailored for partners, colleagues and friends should help them understand what women are experiencing during menopause.
+   - Brief descriptions tailored for partners, colleagues and friends should help them understand what people are experiencing during menopause.

 3. Supportive Tips

-   - Practical tips and suggestions will be provided to advise how best to support women through their menopausal journey.
+   - Practical tips and suggestions will be provided to advise how best to support someone through their menopausal journey.
    - These tips will cover everything from lifestyle changes to effective communication, aimed at easing symptoms and fostering understanding.

 ## Features (post MVP)